vantage-sh/handbook.vantage.sh/docs/aws/services/fargate-pricing.md

 ## Pricing Dimensions

-* **vCPU Hours**: When configuring a Fargate Task or EKS Pod you assign a certain amount vCPU and are charge a corresponding per-hour VCPU rate.
+* **vCPU Hours**: When configuring a Fargate Task or EKS Pod you assign a certain amount vCPU and are charged a corresponding per-hour VCPU rate.
-* **GB Memory Hours**: When configuring a Fargate Task or EKS Pod you assign a certain amount GB of Memory and are charge a corresponding per-hour GB of Memory rate.
+* **GB Memory Hours**: When configuring a Fargate Task or EKS Pod you assign a certain amount GB of Memory and are charged a corresponding per-hour GB of Memory rate.

 ### Fargate vs self-managed EC2 on ECS or EKS

 Fargate charges a significant premium for managing the underlying nodes.
-Additionally, Fargate has varying degress of vCPU performance that different depending on the Task.
+Additionally, Fargate has varying degress of vCPU performance that differ depending on the Task.
 As a result, Fargate can have pitfalls relative to self-managed ECS or EKS on EC2 beyond just the additional costs.

 For a more in-depth article for seeing how Fargate is priced relative to self-managed EC2, please read the following blog post for [understanding Fargate pricing](https://www.vantage.sh/blog/fargate-pricing).